How it works

 Corrosion is inhibited if the iron is made more negative compared to its surroundings, forcing the anode areas to act as cathodes.
 This can be accomplished by attracting some of the polarized molecules (supplied by the CIS-Tool) onto the anodic areas.
 Thus preventing the ionization of the Fe atoms.
 The additional polarized molecules also dissolve rust by breaking it into fine colloidal particles.
 This is done for metal other than iron.

-In accordance with the electro negativities of chemical elements and the oxidation potentials of the elements listed in the Electro negativity Scale and the Electromotive Series respectively, the CIS-Tool provides electrons to the fluid solution in a catalytic manner to reduce electron deficiencies in the fluid solution.
+In accordance with the electro negativities of chemical elements and the oxidation potentials of the elements listed in the Electro negativity Scale and the Electromotive Series respectively, the Corrosion Inhibitor system provides electrons to the fluid solution in a catalytic manner to reduce electron deficiencies in the fluid solution.

 This enables electrochemical changes to occur that inhibit scale and corrosion formation , dissolve existing scale corrosion, increase the wetness and cleaning power of water, decrease the gaseous content of water, break down and leach away excess salts from soil, and inhibit algae fungus and mildew growth.